Crowd Management at your Venue

 Your venue should seek the advice and cooperation of your local Law Enforcement and Fire Marshall Office to help you design and implement your crowd management and security plan.
 Ask for their expertise and experience in the following areas:

-In panic situations involving fires, nothing can be more life saving for large crowds than a well established fire drill policy.
+Crowd management situations involving fires, nothing can be more life saving than a well established fire drill policy.
 Conducting a walk-through of the inside of your venue with Fire Department officials can help you identify any potential hazards or problem areas.
-Use their experience to ensure lanes to exit doors are unblocked, doors are unlocked, lighted exit signs are clearly visible fromevery spot inside the venue, and whether flammable materials are present.
+Use their experience to ensure lanes to exit doors are unblocked, doors are unlocked, lighted exit signs are clearly visible from every spot inside the venue, and whether flammable materials are present.

 Decisions on Open Fires